miyakv/econsim/README.md

 # econsim
 Base for an economy simulator: has accounts and market implemented.
-Uses text interface to interac
+Uses text interface to interact